devsetgo/test-api/README.md

 - [x] Logging (using [Loguru](https://github.com/Delgan/loguru))
 - [ ] Build a [cookiecutter](https://github.com/audreyr/cookiecutter) template for future projects similar to the [FastAPI example](https://github.com/tiangolo/full-stack-fastapi-postgresql)
 - [ ] Add code comments
+- [ ] Work on one to many relationshipts
+- [ ] Validate userId in ToDo's
+- [ ] Work on Connection Pool for SQLite and Postgres for scaling

 - Docker
   - [X] Docker Stack example